lkorolova/task-manager/README.md

 # Task Manager API

-A REST API for managing tasks, built with Node.js and no frameworks.
+A REST API for managing tasks, built with Node.js and TypeScript — no frameworks.

 ## Requirements